-How to Put Video Clips and Images Together to Make One Video
+How to Combine Video Clips to Make One Video

 Despite your current experience with editing, making one piece of video from many images and videos sometimes might feel like a daunting task.